 Remember the Milk

 At first glance, you may think that Remember the Milk is just a gloried and overpowered grocery list app.
 But that's simply not the case, as RTM lets you do so much more.
-From using third-party app integration from Zapier for task automation to providing some sleek organization with tags and subtasks, this is much more robust than a grocery list app.
+This is more robust than a grocery list app, from using Zapier third-party app integration for task automation to providing sleek organization with tags and subtasks.

 Along with being available on Android and the web, Remember the Milk is available on just about every platform you can think of.
 Smart Lists are a great way to keep atop those tasks you keep putting off, or the ones that absolutely have to get done this week.